WalkerRout/boids/README.md

 Some simpler optimizations were implemented and are detailed below, the simulation can also be reset/randomized by pressing the R key.

+** DISCLAIMER: THIS SIMULATION DEPENDS ON POSIX THREADS, IT MAY NOT RUN ON WINDOWS DEPENDING ON YOUR CONFIG (it will run with WSL2 and xrdp though)**

 ## Emergence
 ![Swarm slowly aligning](https://i.giphy.com/media/v1.Y2lkPTc5MGI3NjExbHBkdGtla2F1cWt4eXd3and5OGx6dzc5ZjNyNm9qN3E4cDVncW51YiZlcD12MV9pbnRlcm5hbF9naWZfYnlfaWQmY3Q9Zw/xEGEaOjpmPRvuPtyRe/giphy.gif)
 ![Aligned population in a line](https://i.giphy.com/media/v1.Y2lkPTc5MGI3NjExdnN4cDhtZjd6dWRmazJocHk3c21iejA1ODk3MG8yYjZ5aWFkNHk5NyZlcD12MV9pbnRlcm5hbF9naWZfYnlfaWQmY3Q9Zw/uDPSry9FxW6kWdGxHI/giphy.gif)